siyamsarker/WireShield/README.md

 - Can I reuse a client name after revoking?
   - Yes.
 Revoking removes the peer and its `.conf` files, allowing name reuse.

+- Can I change the expiration date for an existing client?
+  - Currently, you need to revoke the client and recreate it with a new expiration date.
+Direct expiration modification may be added in a future update.

+- What happens to expired clients?
+  - They are automatically removed (peer configuration and all files) when the menu loads or when you manually run the expiration check.

 - Where are client configs saved?
   - In the invoking user's home (root or sudo user), typically `/root` or `/home/<user>`.